payu-india/CMS-Chatbot/reference/GENERAL/v2-check-action-status-api.md

       </td>

       <td>
-        `String`Merchant key that was provide by PayU while onboarding.
+        `String` This parameter must contain the merchant key provided by PayU.
       </td>

       <td>